As an Amazon Associate I earn from qualifying purchases.

 - Then roll in the almond meal and place on a parchment lined cookie sheet for baking.

 - Bake at 350 F for about 1 hour.

 - Allow to cool for a bit before serving.

-NOTE: Depending on the size of your cauliflower, you may need a little more or a little less of the eggs and almonds.
-Play it by ear, this recipe is pretty versatile.
-Also note that while this recipe is a bit high in fat, it’s all from good sources of fat.
+- NOTE: Depending on the size of your cauliflower, you may need a little more or a little less of the eggs and almonds.
+Play it by ear, this recipe is pretty adjustable.
+Also note that while this recipe is a bit high in fat, it's all from good sources of fat.
 Simply adjust your eating plan accordingly for the day.